Thomas Anderson (sailor)

-Thomas James "Tom" Anderson (24 July 1939 – 28 July 2010) was an Australian sailor and Olympic champion.
+Thomas James Anderson (24 July 1939 – 28 July 2010) was an Australian sailor and Olympic champion.
 He competed at the 1972 Summer Olympics in Munich, where he received a gold medal in the dragon class, together with crew members John Cuneo and John Shaw.
 He was the twin brother of John Anderson.

 On 8 February 2000, Anderson was awarded the Australian Sports Medal for his gold medal-winning performance at 1972 Summer Olympics.
-In 2009 Anderson was inducted into the Queensland Sport Hall of Fame.
+In 2009, Anderson was inducted into the Queensland Sport Hall of Fame.

 In 2018, Anderson was inducted to the Australian Sailing Hall of Fame alongside Cuneo and Shaw.